There is a $10 fee payable to OSU-Tulsa. This fee may be paid by credit card (issued in examinee's name), bursar charge or check.

-Examinees should contact the Testing Center to arrange an appointment for the ALEKS exam.
+Examinees should contact the Testing Center to arrange an appointment for the Math Placement Exam.
 Walk-ins are accepted, but an appointment is recommended to ensure a computer is available.
-The ALEKS exam can be taken Monday through Friday during Testing Center hours of operation.
-Examinees will register for the test when they arrive.
+The Math Placement Exam can be taken Monday through Friday during Testing Center hours of operation.

 Examinees must present an acceptable photo ID before being permitted to test.
 Acceptable forms of identification include a driver's license, school I.D., military I.D., health department I.D. or current passport.

-Examinees must bring their O-Key account name (not email address), okstate.edu email password and CWID number.
+Examinees must bring their okstate.edu email address and password and CWID number.
 Examinees will not be permitted to test without these three pieces of information.
-To find O-Key username or CWID number, students may log in to O-Key.
+To find CWID number, students may log in to O-Key.
+Calculators are not permitted.

-ALEKS is a math placement exam designed to construct a profile of a student's knowledge of algebra and trigonometry.
-An examinee's score on the ALEKS exam will be used to help decie which mathematics courses must be taken in the future.
+The Math Placement Exam is designed to construct a profile of a student's knowledge of algebra and trigonometry.
+An examinee's score on the Math Placement Exam will be used to help decide which mathematics courses must be taken in the future.
 Its purpose is to give students the best possible chance of success by placing them in the courses that are the best match for their abilities.

-Examinees should allow two hours of uninterrupted time to take the exam; however, the exam is untimed.
+Examinees should allow at least two hours of uninterrupted time to take the exam; however, the exam is untimed.

 A percentage and a pie chart will be generated at the end of the exam.
 The pie chart shows strengths and weaknesses and the percentage will show which course the examinee places in.